 The District recognizes a lease liability and an intangible right-to-use leased asset in the government-wide financial statements.
-The District measures the lease liability at the present value of payments expected to be made during the lease term.
+At the time of commencement of the lease term, the District measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
 The right-to-use leased asset is initially measured as the initial amount of the lease liability, plus certain initial direct costs.
 Subsequently, the right-to-use leased asset is amortized on a straight-line basis over the shorter of the lease term or the useful life of the underlying asset.

 The District recognizes a lease receivable and a deferred inflow of resources in the government-wide financial statements.
 At the commencement of a lease, the District initially measures the lease receivable at the present value of payments expected to be received during the lease term.
 Subsequently, the lease receivable is reduced by the principal portion of lease payments received.
-The deferred inflow of resources is initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease
+The deferred inflow of resources is initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
+Subsequently, the deferred inflow of resources is recognized as revenue over the life of the lease term.